Don Kearsley

 Abstract

-The interview with Don Kearsley, conducted on May 10, 1987, covers his personal background, early influences, and professional experiences as a fisherman.
-Kearsley discusses his upbringing near Atlantic City and the development of his fishing skills under the mentorship of an experienced fisherman.
-The interview delves into the traditional methods of clamming and offshore fishing, the evolution of fishing equipment, and the transition from using cotton and linen nets to nylon and poly nets.
-Kearsley describes the challenges of fishing, including dealing with nature's unpredictability, learning various technical skills such as net making and engine maintenance, and the importance of understanding weather patterns and marine electronics.
+On May 10, 1987, Nancy Solomon interviewed Don Kearsley as part of the Long Island Traditions oral history project.
+Don did not come from a family of fisherman, but was interested in learning because he lived close to the water near Atlantic City.
+He developed his fishing under the mentorship an experienced fisherman.
+The interview covers the traditional methods of clamming and offshore fishing, the evolution of fishing equipment, and the transition from using cotton and linen nets to nylon and poly nets.
+Don describes the challenges he faces, including dealing with nature's unpredictability and the importance of understanding weather patterns and marine electronics.
 He also recounts his experiences working on different types of boats, including scallop and clam boats, and the camaraderie and mutual support among fishermen in the Freeport community.

 Please Note: The oral histories in this collection are protected by copyright and have been created for educational, research and personal use as described by the Fair Use Doctrine in the U.S. Copyright law.
 Please reach out Voices@noaa.gov to let us know how these interviews are being used in your research, project, exhibit, etc. The Voices staff can help provide other useful resources related to your inquiry.